Maimonides and Aquinas

 b.
 Everything that exists is caused by God.
 A choice is an existent thing, so must be caused by God.

 c.
 God knows what we do, but He couldn't have learned from us since that would mean He is passive relative to us and our deeds.
 Impossible.
+God is pure Act.
 God knows what we choose by knowing what He Himself causes.

 3. But we're still responsible -- merit praise and blame, so Aquinas is a compatibilist.